PAYROLL

 • LinkedIn icon

-Setting up payroll helps you pay your employees on time, and manage their pensions or benefit schemes.
-It also helps ensure that everyone pays the correct tax to HMRC through PAYE.
+Setting up payroll helps you pay your employees on time and manage their pensions or benefit schemes.
+It also helps ensure that everyone pays the correct payroll tax to HMRC through PAYE.

-Below we explain how this guide can help you to register and set up your payroll correctly.
+Below, we explain how to get set up, register and prepare your payroll correctly.

 Internal payroll management explained